v6cord/VVVVVV/FEATURES.md

 - Added the Tower tileset

 - Added altstates - F6 to create, F7 to delete, press A to switch between

+- Added an "open level folder" option to the "player levels" screen